ccollicutt/ansible-vagrant-ucarp/README.md

 # ucarp

 This is a ucarp demo environment.
 Ucarp is interesting...it comes from OpenBSD's carp system I believe.
 Yay OpenBSD!
-But in this repository we're using Ubuntu linux.
+But in this repository we're using Ubuntu Linux.

 Using Vagrant and Ansible (as per usual) this repository will bring up three small Ubuntu Trusty nodes and configure them using Ucarp to have a couple of virtual IP addresses...one on the "external" network and one on the "internal" network.